kawu/hhu-dl-materials-2020/encoding/README.md

 **Note**: the type annotations in the code above (such as `Inp` and `Out`) are optional, you may skip them in your code.
-However, they help to document the behavior of the individual functions and in general make the code clearer.
+However, they help to document the behavior of the individual functions and in general make the code cleaner.
 Additionally, if you use the `mypy` linter, it will help detecting problems with your code when it does not respect the types.